matthewfeickert/report-urssi-fellowship-2025/report/report.md

 ### Evaluation Metrics and Deliverables

 The project evaluation metrics for success are reported in @evaluation_metrics.
-The total number of participants across all workshops is reported from the in-person attendance of the June, 2025 pilot workshop (29 participants), the SciPy 2025 tutorial (56 participants), and the August, 2025 national-level workshop (43 participants).
+The total number of participants across all workshops is reported from the in-person attendance of the June, 2025 pilot workshop (29 participants), the SciPy 2025 tutorial (56 participants), and the August, 2025 national-level workshop (44 participants).
-Additionally, as not all national-level workshop participants brought their own research projects, the reported percentage (41/43 participants) includes those that executed examples workflows.
+Additionally, as not all national-level workshop participants brought their own research projects, the reported percentage (42/44 participants) includes those that executed examples workflows.
 Under these conditions, all participants in the national-level workshop succeeded in executing CUDA accelerated ML workflows except for two, who had been delayed by technical difficulties earlier in the workshop.
 During the duration of the Fellowship project, The Carpentries Lab was reviewing lesson submissions [by invitation only](https://github.com/carpentries-lab/reviews/blob/80deafff58555e8eae2944f7ee0506d7d737b48d/README.md#what-is-the-process-for-submitting-a-lesson-to-the-carpentries-lab).
 This, along with additional criteria discussed in @section_additional_funding, made it not possible to submit to The Carpentries Lab review process.
 The workshop materials will instead be submitted to the [Journal of Open Source Education](https://jose.theoj.org/) (JOSE).
-**DEBUG: Is it 43 or 49 participants?**

 :::{table} Summary of project success evaluation metrics as defined in the Fellowship proposal.
 :label: evaluation_metrics